mgu3/sqorz-docs/docs/reference/INTERNAL-Managing-this-Documentation.md

 ### Source Code

-!!!Move this Later
-    This should be moved to a new location.
+!!!Initial Set Up Only
+    This step is only required the first time the documentation is moved.

+    If you are setting this up subsequently, then get the files from wherever they are stored, the version on GitHib will be out of date.

-The documentation lives in Github.
+The initial documentation lives in Github.
 You can access it at [https://github.com/mgu3/sqorz-docs](https://github.com/mgu3/sqorz-docs).

 ```commandline